tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/matplotlib-seaborn.md

 ---
-title: "Plotting with Matplotlib vs Seaborn"
+title: "Plotting with Matplotlib and Seaborn in Python"
 description: "Plotting in Python - comparison between matplotlib and seaborn"
 keywords: "data, visualization, python, plotting, seaborn, matplotlib"
 date: 2023-07-19